ishitaakolkar/Why-So-Emotional/README.md

 # Real-Time Emotion Recognition Web App 😃

-A fun, interactive, and professional-quality AI application to recognize emotions from facial expressions in real-time or from images — built with Python, Streamlit, and deep learning!
+A professional, interactive AI app that recognizes emotions from faces in real time or images—built with Python, Streamlit, and deep learning!

 ![Demo GIF](assets/demo.gif)